Pixate/pixate-freestyle-ios/README.md

 ### Moving Faster with Themes

 You can build the style of your app piece-by-piece using the method above.
-For even faster development, use a pre-built [Freestyle theme](themes).
+For even faster development, use a pre-built [Freestyle theme](http://pixate.github.io/pixate-freestyle-ios/themes).
+Themes have pre-built CSS and Sass that can be quickly customized to style an entire app.
+Learn more [here](http://pixate.github.io/pixate-freestyle-ios/themes).

 ## Docs